CBN directs banks to comply with SWIFT universal payment confirmations

 “Please note that all financial institutions within the ecosystem will be measured on whether they confirm 80 per cent of their weekly payments.”

-He said that SWIFT offered different ways to provide status update through automated or manual methods.
+He said that SWIFT offered different ways to provide a status update through automated or manual methods.

 “The channels are Bank Basic Tracker-manual; API calls; Automated MT199 confirmations; Batch confirmations; Full GPI and ISO 20022, which will be available from 2022.